rooch-network/rooch/frameworks/bitcoin-move/doc/ord.md

 ## Function `view_inscription_charm`

-Views the InscriptionCharm for a given inscription ID string.
+Views the Inscription charms for a given inscription ID string.
-Returns None if the inscription doesn't exist or doesn't have a charm.
+Returns None if the inscription doesn't exist

 @param inscription_id_str - String representation of the inscription ID
 @return Option<InscriptionCharm> - Some(charm) if exists, None otherwise